growupanand/Bootstrap-Typeahead-Modal/README.md

-typeahead_modal
+Bootstrap-Typeahead-Modal
 ---------------
-Javascript module for using typeahead with twitter bootstrap 4.
+Use this Javascript Library for using Bootstrap-4 typeahead in Modal Window.

 Usage